 This paper explores the role of handbags in the everyday lives of women with dementia.
 It draws on findings from a broader ESRC funded study 'Dementia and Dress', which is exploring everyday experiences of clothing for people with dementia, carers, and care-workers using ethnographic and qualitative methods.
 Findings illustrate how handbags can be significant to the identities of women with dementia as 'biographical' and 'memory' objects (Ash 1996; Hoskins 1998)-both in terms of the bags themselves, and the objects they contain.
 This is particularly the case in the transition to care homes, where previous aspects of identity and social roles may be threatened.
-Handbags are also significant to making personal space-the interior world of handbags represents a private and intimate space (Kaufmann 2011), and embodied practices of sorting, positioning, and holding bags can also be a way to create privacy within care settings.
-However, dementia can heighten more ambiguous aspects of women's relationship to their handbags-handbags can become a source of frustration as 'lost objects', and may become mixed up among residents in care homes, creating tensions or 'handbag wars'.
-The handbags of women with dementia can also become 'unruly', containing bizarre or 'dirty' objects, or items collected from around care homes.
-Handbags may also be adapted or discarded due to changing bodies, life-styles, and the progression of dementia
+Handbags are also significant to making personal space- the interior world of handbags represents a private and intimate space (Kaufmann 2011), and embodied practices of sorting, positioning, and holding bags can also be a way to create privacy within care settings.
+However, dementia can heighten more ambiguous aspects of women's relationship to their handbags- handbags can become a source of frustration as 'lost objects', and may become mixed up among residents in care homes, creating tensions or 'handbag wars'.
+The handbags of women with dementia can also be adapted or discarded due to changing bodies, life-styles, and the progression of dementia